 You may increase the premium to solve half of the problem caused by growing numbers of claims, but this will eventually result in higher customer expectations; they will seek excellent insurance products and services.
 Digitizing some of the insurance processes can help reduce operational costs and improve customer service, leading to higher customer satisfaction.

-Modern claims systems empower insurers to improve their operational efficiency and performance and simultaneously enhance customer engagement and interaction.
+Modern claims solutions empower insurers to improve their operational efficiency and performance and simultaneously enhance customer engagement and interaction.
 Besides insurtech, the utilization of data and some analytical tools can help make continuous improvements in the entire process.

 With automation and AI, you can prioritize customers and handle their expectations effectively; this will include guiding customers to choose the most suitable insurance products and connecting them with internal systems, encouraging them to use self-service portals.